stv0g/gose/README.md

 ## License

-Gose is licensed under the Apache 2.0
+GoSƐ is licensed under the Apache 2.0